Price: Free with Museum Admission

 Classical Indian and central Asian dance

-Witness classical Indian choreography as Paromita Kar, the lead dancer of the Toronto-based Ensemble Topaz performs at the Museum.
-With a PhD in dance, Paromita Kar is the custodian of professional classical Indian Odissi dance, and a student of Guru Durgacharan Ranbir of Odisha, India.
-Paromita also professionally performs Central Asian dances, including Afghan, Iranian and Uyghur as well as those hailing from Middle Eastern and Romani heritages.
+Paromita Kar is the lead dancer of the Toronto-based Ensemble Topaz.
+With a PhD in dance, Kar is the custodian of classical Indian Odissi dance, and a student of Guru Durgacharan Ranbir of Odisha, India.
+Kar also performs Central Asian dance forms, including Afghan, Iranian, and Uyghur dances, as well as those hailing from Middle Eastern and Romani heritages.

 Janice Jo Lee